-In 2008 Juha demonstrated his willingness to share his ideas and knowledge when he started the Unicorn Project.
+In 2008 Juha demonstrated his willingness to share his ideas and knowledge, when Emma and Juha started the Project Unicorn.
 This was a sort of video documentary series filmed in-house, following Juha designing and building the now well-established Unicorn single cut set-neck guitar.
 I was just one of many thousands of guitar players, all around the globe, sitting glued in front of our computer screens following Juha on Youtube as he described the building process and his thought-process.
 I was always eagerly awaiting the next episode of the series.

 I had the pleasure of reviewing one of the very first Unicorn guitars for FUZZ.
 This was one of those rare moments when I realized my relationship with the guitar had changed, and for the better.
 It’s very difficult to describe for those who have not experienced it.
 For those who have, no further explanation is necessary.
 With the Unicorn I realized that I could express emotions deeply connected within.
 Therefore, I ended my review by stating that the Unicorn is not only a guitar, it is also a communication tool for your soul.

 While I’ve been surprised by Juha and his guitars many times over the years, nothing compares to when he showed the Captain Nemo guitar at the first Holy Grail Guitar Show in 2014.
 The guitar inspired by the works of Jules Verne captured the attention of, dare I say it, everyone at the show.
 Visitors and luthiers alike.
-The overall design, the workmanship, the evolutionary electronics and above all, the story Juha spun around the guitar.
-As a writer I always enjoy a good story, and that day Juha was the master story teller.
+The overall design, the workmanship, the evolutionary electronics, and above all, the story Juha spun around the guitar.

 “As if it were a creature, the sound stretches up and down; everywhere; even those directions that were not there before.
 Is the guitar playing him or is he playing the guitar?”